We are the sum of our experiences, multiplied by our talents and desires. Here’s how the math works out for me.

 In retrospect, it all fit together remarkably well.
 Music and writing are about communication, about reaching the hearts and minds of other people.
 The promise of the Internet remains an unprecedented ease of self-expression, finding an audience on the strength of your talent, skill, and passion.

-I invest my time, money, and thought in support of important causes.
-I’m particularly interested in free speech, LGBTQ+ issues, animal care, literacy, voting reform, reproductive rights, social justice, and health care reform, but I could go on for days without running out of groups you should support.
+I invest my time, money, and thought in support of various causes.
+I’m particularly interested in free speech, LGBTQI+ issues, animal care, literacy, voting reform, reproductive rights, social justice, and health care reform, but I could go on for days without running out of groups you should support.
 I also invest in crowdfunding campaigns for arts projects and games I'll never get around to playing.
 (I should probably start a 12-step program for Kickstarter.)
 Wherever I land, I try to make the world a better place for the people around me.

 What causes do you believe in?